-Intangible assets with indefinite useful lives are tested for impairment annually or whenever there is an indication that the intangible assets may be impaired and allowance for impairment is recognized (if any).
+Intangible assets with indefinite useful lives are tested for impairment annually or whenever there is an indication that the intangible assets may be impaired.

 3.7 Securities and derivatives business payables

 Securities and derivatives business payables are the obligations of the Company in respect of its securities and derivatives business with other parties, such as the net payable balances of cash accounts, securities delivery obligations as a result of short sales or securities borrowing, and obligations to return assets held by the Company as collateral for securities lending.